-When designing our project the hardware team had determined that the max power limit is 15W, which is sufficient given the project's goal.
-However, if more devices are needed or any other hardware accessories were added the barrel jack and the wall transformer would need to be changed.
-Furthermore, if too many plugins are plugged into the Raspberry Pi an overcurrent warning icon is prompted on the screen in the upper right corner.
-This will not affect the performance of the device but the error prompt will occur periodically while the system is on.
-Therefore there is a constraint on how much hardware the microcontroller can power and operate.
+When designing our project, the hardware team determined that the maximum power limit is 15W, which is sufficient for the project's goals.
+However, if additional devices or hardware accessories are needed, the barrel jack and wall transformer would need to be upgraded.
+Additionally, if too many devices are connected to the Raspberry Pi, an overcurrent warning icon may appear in the upper-right corner of the screen.
+While this does not affect the device's performance, the error prompt will periodically display while the system is running.
+Consequently, there is a limitation on how much hardware the microcontroller can power and operate.

-The ROADOM Raspberry Pi screen is sold on Amazon and is a large screen that is affordable at \$99.99; however, there is no datasheet available for the screen and the back is designed with the intent of using only the gift cables.
-Therefore many of the connections made throughout this project had to be custom.
+Also, the ROADOM Raspberry Pi screen is sold on Amazon and is a large screen that is affordable at \$99.99; however, there is no datasheet available for the screen and the back is designed with the intent of using only the gift cables.
+Therefore, many of the connections made throughout this project had to be custom.
 The off and on button for the microcontroller was custom made and raised with a piece of wood.
-If the button breaks there is no way to easily replace it since the wire is custom.
-Furthermore the OS on the Raspberry Pi is limited to Python and any embedded software engineering must be done in Python.
+If the button breaks, there is no way to easily replace it since the wire is custom.
+Furthermore, the OS on the Raspberry Pi is limited to Python and any embedded software engineering must be done in Python.
 Other languages such as C can be used; however, much of the UI and available coding IDE's are designed to encourage Python.
 Lastly, for cost constraints the two largest purchases were the Raspberry Pi Model B 8gb Ram for \$75.00 and the screen for \$99.99.
-The microcontroller can possibly be degraded to a smaller RAM, reducing the cost constraint.
+Therefore, the microcontroller can possibly be degraded to a smaller RAM, reducing the cost constraint.

-The manufacturing of all parts were received in a timely manner and the hardware team experienced no back logging.
-In order for this project to go into a production version the code demands would need to be investigated to see how much the microcontroller could be degraded to and screen alternatives that meet compatibility and cost reductions.
-Wood is a durable and stable material but another material would need to be considered for cost, replication, and still be able to retain the structural integrity.
+All parts were manufactured and received in a timely manner, so the hardware team experienced no backlogging.
+However, for this project to transition into a production version, the code requirements would need to be analyzed to determine the extent to which the microcontroller's specifications could be reduced.
+Additionally, screen alternatives that balance compatibility and cost efficiency should be explored.
+While wood is a durable and stable material, a different material may need to be considered for mass production to reduce costs while maintaining structural integrity.

-When it came to building the housing for all of the hardware components, we obviously wanted it to be based off of BMO's character.
-However, we did run into a few constraints that could not be ignored.
-First, we were limited to the free wood at the Architecture School on top of a \$30 budget for plywood.
-This made it very time consuming for us to find the perfect sides for our box, as we had to keep looking for wood panels that met our specifications, such as size, weight, etc. Second, when it came to glueing all of our wood panels together, the glue left our wood with a very uneven surface that could not get fixed even with hours of sanding.
-Because of this, we needed to even out the surface as best as we could with Modge Podge.
+When building the housing for all hardware components, we decided to base the design on BMO's character.
+However, we encountered a few constraints that could not be ignored.
+First, we were limited to using free wood from the Architecture School and a \$30 budget for plywood.
+This made finding suitable panels for the box time-consuming, as we had to search for wood that met our specifications, such as size and weight.
+Second, gluing the wood panels together left the surface uneven, even after extensive sanding.
+To address this, we used Modge Podge to smooth the surface as much as possible.